VCU-CS-Capstone/cs-25-314-Chatbot-for-Undergraduate-CS/Status Reports/Status Report Fall Week 4.md

 **Faculty Advisor: Caroline Budwell**

-## 1) Accomplishments this week ##
+## 1) Accomplishments this week 4
-   - Met with faculty advisor, discussed desired project outcome, requirements, etc.
+   - Met with faculty advisor, discussed progress on research
-   - Set up a meeting schedule for both team meetings and faculty advisor meetings
+   - Team members each submitted individual status reports to faculty advisor
-   - Completed and submitted Team Contract
+   - Continued gathering resources and researching chatbots
-   - Investigated/Researched topics related to chatbot creation (implementation on website, common undergraduate questions, etc)
+   - Spoke to another faculty member (Mr.Myers), investigated their use of a chat function
-   - investigate databases done by student A
+   - Spoke to another student about their previous use with a web develpment tool (potentially free domain use)

-   - make flowcharts done by students A and B
+## 2) Milestones to be completed next week 5

-## 2) Milestones to be completed next week ##
+   - Each student chose a implementation technique/tool to research
-   - debug the code to be performed by student C
+   - Reconvene and decide which tool to use.

-## 3) Issues, problems or concerns ##
+## 3) Issues, problems or concerns 4
-   - student C needs to learn java
+   - Not sure which implementation technique is best
-   - database repository costs big $$$
+   - Several tools to choose from (a lot of research to be done)